A $C^\ast$-algebraic view on the interaction of real- and reciprocal space topology in skyrmion crystals: Properties of multi- q magnetic systems

-In dimension two, the elements of $[T^2, S^2]$ can be classified by their topological degree.
+Coming back to the case of periodic textures, there can be at most $d$ $\mathbb{Q}$-linear independent $q$-vectors and one has fixed rational relations between the initial phases.
+In the following the periodic case with $\tilde{r}=d$ is assumed.
+As the texture consists of a finite sum of smooth functions over $S^1$, it can be considered as an element of $C^\infty(T^d, \mathbb{R}^3)$, the space of smooth maps from the $d$-torus to $\mathbb{R}^3$.
+Whenever $\| \vec{n}(\vec{x}) \| > 0 $ for all $\vec{x} \in \mathbb{R}^d$, the normalisation procedure will lead to a smooth field of unit vectors $\hatn$, and thus $C^\infty(T^d, S^2)$.
+By setting $\vec{x}=0$, one can conveniently address $T^r$ with the corresponding $\varphi_i$ and restrict it to $T^d$ by using the phase relations.

+The topological classification of these maps is based on the concept of homotopy.
+Two maps $f,g \in C(T^d, S^2)$ are called homotopic if there exists a continuous function $ H\colon T^d\times [0,1] \to S^2, $ such that $H(t,0) = f(t)$ and $H(t,1)=g(t)$~\cite[Ch.~7]{Lee2010}.
+Homotopy forms an equivalence relation on $C(T^d, S^2)$ with a corresponding quotient space denoted by $[T^d, S^2]$ - the space of homotopy classes.
+The most well-studied example of such quotients is the so-called homotopy groups of the sphere $\pi_n(S^k) = [S^n, S^k]$.
+In dimension two with two linear independent $q$-vectors, the elements of $[T^2, S^2]$ can be classified by their topological degree.
 Loosely speaking, the degree of a map $f$ counts the number of times the domain of $f$ is wrapped around the image of $f$.
-If a texture $\hatn \in C(T^2,S^2)$ is smooth in addition to being continuous (in fact, every element of $[T^2, S^2]$ is homotopic to a smooth map), the degree of $\hatn$ can be calculated as [Thm.~17.35]\cite{Lee2012}
+Since the texture $\hatn \in C^\infty(T^2,S^2)$ is smooth in addition to being continuous (in fact, every element of $[T^2, S^2]$ is homotopic to a smooth map), the degree of $\hatn$ can be calculated as \cite[Thm.~17.35]{Lee2012}

 If one has two continuous maps $f,g \colon T^2 \to S^2$, then $\mathrm{deg}~f = \mathrm{def}~g$ if and only if $f$ and $g$ are homotopic -- a result known as Hopf's theorem \cite[p.~51]{Milnor1965}.
 Therefore, Hopf's theorem provides an isomorphism $[T^2, S^2] \cong \mathbb{Z}$ which provides a means of topological classification.